Peasant Bread - Regular and Sourdough - Phase 1 and Phase 3

 About an hour before baking, place the Dutch oven and lid in a 475 degree oven to heat.

 Place a large piece of parchment paper on the counter.
 Sprinkle with some flour.
 Turn the dough out and form into a flat circle about 10 inches across.
 If your dough is super sticky, sprinkle lightly with flour.
 Gather the edges and pinch together to form a ball.
+Turn the dough right side up on the parchment.

 Use a sharp knife and make a couple slits in the dough.